 To use CAG, the UE, that supports CAG as indicated as part of the UE 5GMM Core Network Capability, may be pre-configured or (re)configured with the following CAG information, included in the subscription as part of the Mobility Restrictions:

-- an Allowed CAG list i.e. a list of CAG Identifiers the UE is allowed to access; and
+- an Allowed CAG list i.e. a list of CAG Identifiers the UE is allowed to access.
+The CAG Identifiers in the list may be associated with time and location validity information, i.e., the time duration and location in which the UE is allowed to access the CAG; and

 - optionally, a CAG-only indication whether the UE is only allowed to access 5GS via CAG cells (see TS 38.304 [50] for how the UE identifies whether a cell is a CAG cell);